andremcorreia/Tiling-Problem-ASA/README.md

 The program reads this input and writes the output to the standard output.
 The output consists of a single integer representing the number of distinct tile configurations that cover the given area.

 ## Implementation
-The project was prefered be implemented in C++ or C. Submissions in Java/Python were also allowed but not recommended due to potential performance issues.
+There was a preference to implement the project in C++ or C. Submissions in Java/Python were also allowed but not recommended due to potential performance issues.
 However our prototype in python ended up being fast enough to beat the private tests.